AliMoghimii/AliMoghimii/README.md

 ### Hi there 👋

 * Computer engineering major, Software minor Masters student.
+    * First Year (on going)
-* Graduated in Aug 2022, Bachelor's degree from Shahid Beheshti University, faculty of computer engineering.
+* Got my bachelor's degree from Shahid Beheshti University, faculty of computer engineering.
+    * Graduated in Aug 2022.
 * Im intrested in Computer graphics and game development, I've also been working in Image Nahan Co. and Concealand studio for 2 years.

 <div align="center">